-For most of the adventure, the player will lose only a fraction of his health when hit, until he encounters an enemy with the ability to kill him with a single shot or strike.
+For most of the game, players will lose only a fraction of their health when hit, until they encounter an enemy with the ability to kill them with a single shot or strike.

 Scripted Instant Death